-Eggs used in this trial were from a standard production lot of the August spawning population supplied from the Trout Springs facility in Sumner, Washington.
+Eggs used in this trial were from a standard production lot of the August spawning population.
+Fertilization and early incubation was done according to Troutlodge standard practices at the Trout Springs facility in Sumner, Washington.
 Upon reaching approximately 210 accumulated temperature units (ATUs), eggs were processed to remove dead and underdeveloped eggs, then boxed and shipped to the Rock Creek facility in Twin Falls, Idaho.

 Upon arrival, eggs were randomly divided into eight batches of 4000 eggs each.
 Each batch of 4000 was placed into one of the four different incubator types described below.
 This allowed for two replicates of each incubation device.
 The eggs were set into the different types of media using a 32oz beaker for transferring.
-Flow was added to the systems at approximately 6 litres per minute.
+First use spring water (13.2°C) was added to each system at approximately 6 litres per minute.
 Black Plastic was used to wrap the upwelling jars so that no ambient light would influence the eggs.

 Vertical Flow Stacks

 Widely used and commercially available systems that utilize a gravity flow design to incubate eggs.
 These stacks typically come in 4-8 tray systems but can be stacked on top of one another depending on water quality and flow.
 They are more often being utilized by state agencies and for research purposes, as they can easily separate small numerations, as well as different types of eggs, in the same system.
-Often referred to as a Heath Stack, these stacks provide professional breeding and hatching of salmonid eggs and can be combined and arranged in different ways, to utilise the availabe space as effectively as possible.
-The water from the inlet, flows through the trays on which the eggs stay, and leaves the water tray over the front, through the side canals, to the next tray, were it flows again through the egg tray and so on, so that all trays will be supplied with sufficient water.
-Without disturbing the other trays, each tray can be drawn out and controlled easily and provides perfect conditions from the fertilized egg to the swim-up stage.
+Often referred to as a Heath Stack.

 Substrates for Vertical Flow Incubators

-Several different types of substrates are being manufactured for the vertical flow incubation systems.
-The reasoning of these various types of substrate is that by separating the eggs using the media, there will be less spread of fungus, less energy expended from newly hatched alevins, and improved flow throughout the tray.
-The hatching substrate imitates the gravel substrate naturaly occuring in the brooks or rivers and provides optimal developmental conditions for the fish larvae.
-The fry are theroretically stronger and healthier, also would have less deformations and lower mortalities, and improved growth.
+Several different types of substrates are available for the vertical flow incubation systems.
+The reasoning behind use of a substrate is that by separating the eggs using the media, there will be less spread of fungus, less energy expended from newly hatched alevins, and improved flow throughout the tray.
+The hatching substrate imitates the gravel substrate naturaly occuring in streams, which provides optimal developmental conditions for fish larvae.
+The fry are theroretically stronger, healthier, and larger due to increased areas for hiding and less energy expendature.

 - Even water flow with places for fish to hide away from current